-Today, we explain in detail about a new and important FREE feature: Elementor Maintenance Mode.
+Today, we explain in detail about a new and important FREE feature: Elementor Maintenance Mode for WordPress.
 This is the simplest & most visual way to create under construction and coming soon pages on WordPress.

 What is maintenance mode?